EvictionLab/eviction-lab-website/content/eviction-tracking/philadelphia-pa.md

 Eviction filings aren’t spread evenly across cities: a small number of buildings are responsible for a disproportionate share of eviction cases.
 This pattern, [which existed before the pandemic](https://evictionlab.org/top-evicting-landlords-drive-us-eviction-crisis/), has continued in 2020 and 2021.
 We analyzed eviction records in Philadelphia to determine where the most cases are being filed during the pandemic.
 This is a list of eviction hot spots—the 10 buildings responsible for the most filings—over the course of the full pandemic and over the last eight weeks.
 We also display the plaintiff name most often listed with a given building in the court filings.

-Eviction Hotspot data will be updated monthly.
+Eviction Hotspot data will be updated quarterly.
 {{%/ report_top_evictors %}}

 {{% report_median_claims id="medianFilings" data="/uploads/philadelphia_claims_monthly.csv" %}}